ChilliCream/graphql-platform/API-Baselines.md

 ## Files

-Each project contains two files that track the public API surface that has been previously shipped and the currently un-shipped changes to this API surface.
+Each project contains two files tracking the public API surface of this project.

 ### PublicAPI.Shipped.txt

 This file contains APIs that were released in the last major version.

 This file should only be modified after a major release by the maintainers and should never be modified otherwise.
+There is a [script](#scripts) to perform this automatically.

 ### PublicAPI.Unshipped.txt

-This file contains new APIs since the last major version.
-Steps for updating this file are found in [Steps for adding and updating APIs](#steps-for-adding-and-updating-apis).
+This file contains API changes since the last major version.

-### Scripts

-TODO

 ## Scenarios

-There are three scenarios related to public API changes that need to be documented.
+There are three types of public API changes that need to be documented.

 ### New APIs